amita1791/test_repo/README.md

 # hello-world
-Hello World repository for Git tutorial
+Hello World repository for Git tutorial<br>
-This is an example repository.
+This is an example repository.<br>
+Focuses mainly on Git and Github projects

 It includes Github now